 Adopt Guideline #1224.

-Use the NAIC uniform applications and develop a mechanism for electronic submission and electronic bulk submissions.
+Use the NAIC uniform applications and establish a process for electronic application submission and processing.

-Use the definition of “home state” as defined in Model #228 as the basis of reciprocity.
+Use the definition of “home state” as defined in Model #218, Model #228, and Guideline #1224 as the basis of reciprocity.

 Provide resident and nonresident adjuster licensing requirements on forms, websites, and the State Producer Licensing Database (SPLD).

-Allow electronic payment for residents and nonresidents for authorized submitters, as well as individual adjusters.

-Post applications and license status information on websites and the SPLD
+Post applications and license status information on websites and the SPLD.

 Eliminate perpetual licenses, eliminate the word “perpetual” from issued licenses, and adopt a biennial renewal process tied to the uniformity standards.

-Adopt the Independent Adjuster Reciprocity Best Practices Guidelines paper.

-Use the definition of “home state” as defined in Guideline #1224.

 Participate in the NIPR ADHS application.

-Participate in the NAIC Personalized Information Capture System (PICS) to receive alerts or monitor actions against existing licensees.
+Participate in the NAIC Personalized Information Capture System (PICS) to receive license status alerts and to monitor administrative or enforcement actions against existing licensees.

 Use the Attachments Warehouse/Reporting of Action (ROA) system to receive electronic notifications to alert a state when an adjuster has added information into the Attachments Warehouse since their initial entry regarding administrative, criminal or civil actions.

-For nonresidents that designate your state as the “home state,” a nonresident license should be issued.
+Nonresidents that designate your state as their “home state” (DHS) should issue a nonresident license and report your jurisdiction’s two-digit state code to the PDB.

-For nonresidents that designate your state as the “home state,” develop internal data fields that will allow the tracking of CE compliance.
+Nonresidents that designate your state as their “home state” (DHS) should develop an electronic reporting method that will allow the tracking of CE compliance, and report CE to the PDB.

-Include a provision in law that prohibits simultaneous licensure as both an independent adjuster and a public adjuster.
+Include a provision in law that prohibits simultaneous licensure as both an independent (or company) adjuster and a public adjuster.